t2-Kusumoto/InfoMapApp-Static/README.md

 - html knowledge
 - Get API key for google maps

-Place a marker at any position on google map and click it to display the information in the opened window
+Place a marker at any position on google map and click it to display the information in the opened window.

-The color of the marker can be changed according to the content of information (Valid only for one type of information)
+The color of the marker can be changed according to the content of information (Valid only for one type of information).

-The administrator manually updates the information.
-(Therefore, it can be used when the update frequency is about every other day and within a narrow region.)
+The administrator manually updates the information (Therefore, it can be used when the update frequency is about every other day and within a narrow region).

-It is easy to use even without advanced knowledge, and I want you to use it according to the actual situation in a very small area (for example, whether relief supplies have arrived at the time of disaster)
+It is easy to use even without advanced knowledge, and I want you to use it according to the actual situation in a very small area (for example, whether relief supplies have arrived at the time of disaster).

 ![map image](./img/mapImage.png)